-While I remember plenty of crisp (and let’s be honest, cold) October days in upstate New York, here in North Carolina, it’s much more mild.
+While I remember plenty of crisp, cold October days in upstate New York, here in North Carolina, it’s much milder.
 Still, the signs of Fall are all around us beginning in October and I think half of our yard will be covered in multi-color leaves.

 With our little girl on her break, we’ve been looking for activities to keep her busy while still sticking to our budget.
 The great news is that there are plenty of things to try out and do as a family.
-Here are a few of my favorites:
+Here are a few fall family activities that fit any budget.

 Create Leaf Art